Approved list of cancers and their eligibility criteria

 Ineligible cancer types (plans are being developed to introduce many of these during the lifetime of the Project):

-- Cervical, vaginal and vulval carcinomas
+- Cervical, vaginal and vulval carcinomas other than melanomas

-- Endocrine malignancies
+- Endocrine malignancies (except thyroid cancers)

 - Squamous and basal skin carcinoma

-- Low grade haematological malignancies (see below)
+- Haematological malignancies (see below)

 - Benign tumours